-- IT Hardware and IT software; - Merchandise including stationery and uniforms; - Cleaning and property maintenance services; - Food, beverage and hospitality services; - Professional consultancy services, including information technology consultancy; and - Contracted employees via an agency or consultancy, including, for example, project management consultants.
+- Information technology (IT) Hardware and IT software; - Marketing; - Merchandise including stationery and uniforms; - Cleaning, property leasing and maintenance services;

+- Food, beverage and hospitality services; - Professional services, including information technology consultancy; and - Contracted employees via an agency or consultancy, including, for example, project management consultants. - Other goods and services via Mutual Marketplace as our specialist procurement services provider.

 Over 90 percent of suppliers engaged by Great Southern Bank are based in Australia.
-In addition to this, we engage suppliers located in the United States, Europe, India, New Zealand, Canada and South Africa.
-Our largest procurement spending (in order from most to least) is in India, Australia, Ireland, the United Kingdom and the United States.
+In addition to this, we engage suppliers located in the United States, the United Kingdom, Europe, India, New Zealand, Canada and South Africa.
+Our largest procurement spending (in order from most to least) is in Australia, the United States, the United Kingdom, Ireland, India and New Zealand.

-Mutual Marketplace, as a mandatory reporting entity, will separately lodge a Modern Slavery Statement in accordance with the requirements of the Act.
+Mutual Marketplace, as a separate mandatory reporting entity, lodge their own Modern Slavery Statement in accordance with the requirements of the Act.